Active Learning

 Active learning leads to increased student performance and higher levels of conceptual understanding (Freeman et al., 2014).
 When students are active participants in their learning, they are able to retain content and develop thinking skills more successfully than when they are passive recipients of information.

-Clickers are an effective tool to infuse participation and testing into your class session (Shapiro & Gordon, 2013).
-Students can respond to questions using clicker devices or personal phones/laptops, and the instructor can upload their responses and use them to inform future instruction (see Formative Assessment).
+Canvas Quizzes and Zoom Polling are effective tools to infuse participation and testing during your class session (Shapiro & Gordon, 2013).
+Students can respond to questions using their personal phones/laptops, and the instructor can use their responses to inform future instruction (see Formative Assessment).

 Think-Pair-Share is another effective active learning strategy which is easy to implement in classes of any size or subject.
 The instructor presents a question, gives students time to think and possibly write about their responses, and then asks students to discuss in pairs.
 These two steps promote active construction of knowledge, reduce inequity in classroom discussions, and can allow instructors to gain insights about student understanding.
 Pairs can then optionally share their thoughts with another pair or write them down and submit them electronically/on an index card (Cooper et al., 2021).